olivierdalang/SPCgeonode/README.md

+# DEPRECATED !!!

+**THIS REPOSITORY IS OBSOLETE**

+SPCGEONODE HAS BEEN MERGED TO THE MAIN GEONODE REPOSITORY.
+PLEASE HEAD TO https://github.com/GeoNode/geonode/tree/master/scripts/spcgeonode TO CONTINUE USING SPCGEONODE, AND REPORT ANY ISSUE TO THE MAIN GEONODE REPOSITORY.

 # SPCgeonode [![Build Status](https://travis-ci.org/olivierdalang/SPCgeonode.svg?branch=master)](https://travis-ci.org/olivierdalang/SPCgeonode)

 SPCgeonode is a skeletton for Geonode deployement at SPC.
 It makes it easy to deploy a customized version of Geonode.